4nd2in/edu/pages/Diffie-Hellman Key Exchange.md

 				-
 			- `g` -> generator or base
 		- The key exchange will look something like this:
-			- Party A will select a random coprime number `a` between 1 and `p`, calculate the value of base g to the power a modulo p, let’s call it `x`, and send it to party B.
+			- Party A will select a random co-prime number `a` between 1 and `p`, calculate the value of base g to the power a modulo p, let’s call it `x`, and send it to party B.
 				- ## $x = g^{a} mod(p)$
-			- Party B will do similar steps: select a random number `b` between 1 and `p`, calculate the value of base g to the power b modulo p, let’s call it `y`, and send the result to party A.
+			- Party B will do the same
 				- ## $y = g^{b} mod(p)$
 			- Upon receiving the value from B, party A will take that number `y` and raise it to power `a` modulo `p`.
 Similarly party B will take the number `x` and raise it to power `b` modulo `p`.
 				- ## $y^{a} mod(p) = x^{b} mod(p)$